actions-marketplace-validations/thomaspaulin_cdk-deploy-poetry/README.md

 ```
 ## AWS Trust Policies

-Don't forget to edit the role your pipeline assumes to trust your repo and branch:
+Don't forget to edit the role your pipeline assumes to trust your repo and branch.
+Add each branch you have, or use `*` but be wary that this violates the principle of least privilege.
 ```
 {
     "Effect": "Allow",